-Dear Representative Murphy,
+Dear Representative Eshoo,

-I would like to invite you and Wendy to save the date for our bipartisan, bicameral congressional conference on Artificial Intelligence: The Promise and the Peril in Bellagio, Italy, April 1-6, 2024, including travel dates.
-Please get back to us with your interest to attend the conference by COB Tuesday, January 23, 2024.
+I would like to invite you to save the date for our bipartisan, bicameral congressional conference on Artificial Intelligence: The Promise and the Peril in Bellagio, Italy, April 1-6, 2024, including travel dates.
+While we await the 2024 congressional calendar, please get back to us with your interest to attend the conference by COB Monday, November 6, 2023.
 These conference spots fill up quickly, so please RSVP as soon as possible.
-This invitation does not guarantee your participation in the conference.

 Artificial Intelligence and technological innovation have become another avenue for global power competition.
 Rapid digitalization and development of technology pose significant opportunities and challenges for U.S. global competitiveness, while the government has not yet championed federal policies to address anticipated repercussions, such as economic impact and labor displacement, ethical and social considerations, national security, data governance, regulatory frameworks, and international collaboration.
-Members of Congress will engage in round-table discussions and informal conversations with invited experts to better understand: (1) what artificial intelligence is and what it means to regulate it; (2) how Al affects American citizens' daily lives; and (3) what steps should be taken to pioneer regulatory frameworks.
+Members of Congress will engage in round-table discussions and informal conversations with invited experts to better understand: (1) what artificial intelligence is and what it means to regulate it; (2) how AI affects American citizens' daily lives; and (3) what steps should be taken to pioneer regulatory frameworks.
 Members will have a unique opportunity to focus on the area and holistically think about their role in advancing and gauging America's tech innovation.